vivek-vishwanath/xv6/instructions/lab3.md

    - Virtual address space (shared memory)
    - File descriptor table
    - Current working directory

 When any thread makes a change to a shared resource (such as writing to memory, allocating new memory, or changing the directory) that change should be visible to all threads in that thread group.

 **NOTE:** Clone sets up its stack to be logically equivalent to its parents, however it cannot just `memcpy` the stack.
-What do you know about stacks that limits you from doing this?
+What do you know about stacks that limits you from doing this (think back to lab1's backtrace)?
 How must clone adjust?

 ### The Thread Library